Citrus glauca

 Citrus glauca, commonly known as the desert lime, is a thorny shrub or small tree native to Queensland, New South Wales, and South Australia.
-The 1889 book The Useful Native Plants of Australia records common names native kumquat and desert lemon.
+The 1889 book The Useful Native Plants of Australia records the common names native kumquat and desert lemon.

 Taxonomy

 Under the Swingle system, the desert lime was classified in the genus Eremocitrus, a close relative of the genus Citrus.
 More recent taxonomy considers all the Australian limes to be included in the genus Citrus, and most authorities treat the desert lime this way.
 Citrus glauca is one of the most resilient Citrus species, and is comparatively heat, drought, and cold tolerant.
 Hence the species is potentially important for Citrus breeding programs, and readily hybridises with many common Citrus species.